Shimapondo/AirBnB_clone_v2/web_flask/README.md

-this folder contains the function that use flusk as a web framework
+This folder contains the function that use flusk as a web framework